clojuredocs/guides/articles/ecosystem/java_jdbc/using_sql.md

                  [:name :appearance]
                  ["Grape" "yummy"]
                  ["Pear" "bruised"])
-      ;; At this point the insert-values call is complete, but the transaction ;; is not.
+      ;; At this point the insert! call is complete, but the transaction is ;; not.
 The exception will cause it to roll back leaving the database ;; untouched.
       (throw (Exception. "sql/test exception")))))